Fighting Organized Crime in the 21st Century (FIELDWORK PRACTICUM)

-The practice component of the course will supplement and inform students’ understanding of each of the themes of the course through internships in various Sections and Offices of the Justice Department’s Criminal Division.
+FIELDWORK: The three-credit, mandatory pass-fail, fieldwork portion of the practicum will supplement and inform students’ understanding of each of the themes of the course through internships in various Sections and Offices of the Justice Department’s Criminal Division.
 As interns, students will have the opportunity to work on complex prosecutions, assist in the exchange of information between cooperating law enforcement agencies of the U.S. and other countries, or work on policy issues relating to international justice affairs.

 Prerequisite: Criminal Justice (or the equivalent Democracy and Coercion) or Criminal Procedure.
 Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Property, or their first-year elective).